Prices include consultation. The price you see is the price you pay.

 Hormone replacement therapy (HRT) is a treatment which replaces lower levels of female hormones as you approach the menopause, normally in your early 50's.

 If you require hormone replacement therapy tablets, our Online Pharmacy provides an online consultation with our GMC registered doctor.
 Please select your tablets and complete the online doctor's questionnaire.
-Your medical history will then be reviewed by our doctor and, if approved, a prescription will be issued for the cost of £25.00.
+Your medical history will then be reviewed by our doctor and, if approved, a prescription will be issued.
 If you already have a private or NHS prescription, you can select the tablets and send your prescription to Oxford Online Pharmacy.
 Your prescribed tablets will be dispensed and sent discreetly to your address when we have received your prescription.

 Note about Transgender patients from our specialist consultant: We are completely sympathetic to your situation but this is a very specialised field which as the gynaecologist for Oxford Online Pharmacy and the Medical director of Dr Morton's - the medical helpline, who provide the medical services for OOP, I feel we cannot safely prescribe for you.
 This must be done through your GP, who we feel sure will be equally sympathetic.